President Trump taps VP Pence as coronavirus task force chief

 Speaking on the role, Pence said he will “continue to bring together the best options for action” as the virus beats up global markets and looms over the United States.

-Since initial reports of the virus in China’s Wuhan, Hubei Province, COVID-19 has spread to multiple new locations, infecting more than 80,000 people and killing nearly 3,000.
+Since reports of the first flare-up in China’s Wuhan, Hubei Province, COVID-19 has spread to multiple new locations, infecting more than 80,000 people and killing nearly 3,000.

 While there are just 60 confirmed U.S. cases, including 44 Americans who were infected aboard the Diamond Princess cruise ship and flown back for treatment, health officials at the Center for Disease Control and Prevention warn that number could soon grow.